How to Locate and Delete Accounts Linked to Your Email Address

 • Exposure from past data breaches they never knew about

-This doesn't mean something bad has already happened.
+This does not mean something bad has already happened.
 But it does explain why problems sometimes seem to come out of nowhere.

 Old Accounts Don’t Become Harmless Just Because You Stop Using Them

-A common assumption is that unused accounts don't matter.
+A common assumption is that unused accounts do not matter.

 They do.

-Even an account you haven't touched in years can still store personal details, login credentials, and recovery information.
-When a breach happens, attackers don't care whether you last logged in yesterday or in 2012.
+Even an account you have not touched in years can still store personal details, login credentials, and recovery information.
+When a breach happens, attackers do not care whether you last logged in yesterday or in 2012.

 They care that the account exists.